 The Council will assist with a tabletop or full-scale exercise to be conducted in the north central Florida region and assist other regional planning councils with exercises as requested.
-The Council will schedule and teach classes on improving emergency preparedness.

 Hazardous Materials

 The Local Emergency Planning Committee will continue to promote increasing public safety from chemical releases through planning, training, reviewing, exercising, offering How-to-Comply assistance and educating the public.
 Hazards analyses will be updated for facilities that handle extremely hazardous substances.
 The Regional Emergency Response Plan will be updated.
 The Council will continue to provide staff support to the North Central Florida Regional Hazardous Materials Response Team.